-In a report, titled Feral swine damage management: a national approach (U.S. Department of Agriculture, 2015), the three terms efficiency, effectiveness and efficacy were used without defining them; but by reading through the report someone will understand that they were synonyms in some cases and used interchangeable.
-Most of commercial- and marketing oriented organisations, and NGOs agree almost on the same definition for the project efficiency, which mostly converge to a measure of the ratio between the input and the output (e.g. UNIDO, 1972; USAID (PCI), 1979; UWA, 1996; NORAD, 1999; OECD, 2002; JICA, 2004).
-Nevertheless, more or less when it comes to project effectiveness.
-On the other hand, they have tendency to not the concept “project efficacy”.
-We summarised their definitions in Table 4.
+In a report titled ‘Feral swine damage management: a national approach’ (U.S. Department of Agriculture, 2015), the three terms ‘efficiency’, ‘effectiveness’ and ‘efficacy’ were used without defining them, but by reading through the report one can understand that they are used as synonyms in some cases and are used interchangeably.
+Most commercial- and marketing-oriented organisations and NGOs more or less agree on the same definition of project efficiency, mostly converging to a measure of the ratio between the input and the output (e.g. UNIDO, 1972; USAID (PCI), 1979; UWA, 1996; NORAD, 1999; OECD, 2002; JICA, 2004).
+Nevertheless, more or less when it comes to project effectiveness; most of their definitions are divergent to some extent.
+On the other hand, they have a tendency not to use the concept ‘project efficacy’.
+Their definitions are summarised in Table 4.

 Table 4.
-The concepts as used from NGOs, and commercial- and marketing oriented organisations
+The concepts as used by NGOs